FLASH SALES: discover new special offers every week!

 Heart-shaped or cordate leaves

 It is also a subcategory of round leaves, with this small difference that adds to its charm.
-Here, the base of the leaf is attached in two rounded lobes to the petiole, and the pointed shape at the top of the leaf gives these leaves their name, reminiscent of a heart shape.
-“Cordata” indeed comes from the Latin “cor, cordis,” meaning heart.
-This descriptor is found in many species such as Tilia cordata.
+Here, the base of the leaf is attached in two rounded lobes to the petiole, and the pointed shape at the top of the leaf gives these leaves their name, reminiscent of the shape of a heart.
+“Cordata” indeed comes from the Latin “cor, cordis,” which means heart.
+This qualifier can be found in many species such as Tilia cordata.

-A few well-known examples: Cercis sp., Houttuynia cordata, hostas, Colocasia (Taro), some violets, Tilia cordata, Alnus cordata, Cercidiphyllum or katsura tree, morning glory, cup-and-saucer vine, Dicentra better known as bleeding heart, Catalpa, pothos and philodendron (Epipremnum) among houseplants… Note: The lilac leaf has a heart-shaped base but belongs to the ovate leaves, though it tapers to a point.
+Some well-known examples: Cercis sp., Houttuynia cordata, hostas, Colocasia (Taro), certain violets, Tilia cordata, Alnus cordata, Cercidiphyllum or the candy tree, Ipomoea, Cobaea, Dicentra, more commonly known as bleeding heart, Catalpa, Pothos, and Philodendron (Epipremnum) among houseplants… Note: The lilac leaf has a cordiform base but belongs to the ovate leaves, although it is tapered at its tip.

 heart-shaped foliage

-Pothos, eastern redbud (Cercis canadensis) and Houttuynia cordata
+Pothos, Judd’s tree (Cercis canadensis) and Houttuynia cordata

 These leaves are triangular in shape, as their name suggests.
-They are found mainly in certain poplars and birches and in some ivies (young form of the leaf not yet lobed), but also in the Kalanchoë daigremontiana.
+They are found mainly on certain poplars and birches and on some ivy (young leaf form not yet lobed), but also on Kalanchoe of Grémont.

-N.B.: so-called cuneate leaves also fall into this triangular leaf category, though they are much less common.
+N.B.: The so-called cuneate leaves are also part of these triangular leaves, which are much less common, however.

 triangular foliage